 GINGER & TURMERIC

 We are widely known for our Certified Organic ginger and turmeric production.
 Old Friends Farm pioneered cultivating these crops in northern climates and we continue to specialize in growing these fabulous roots.
-Ginger harvest season spans from the end of August through November, and Turmeric harvest is October and November.
+The ginger harvest has begun!
+The season spans from the end of August through November, and Turmeric harvest is late-October and November.
 It is a well-anticipated time of year, and for good reason!
 Young ginger and turmeric roots are tender, with no tough skin and less inner fibers.

 Customers use our ginger and turmeric for: salads, salad dressing, candied, pickles, home-brews, glazes, smoothies, teas, medicinal uses, baked goods, stir fries, curries… and more!

 STORAGE OF YOUNG GINGER AND YOUNG TURMERIC:

 We harvested our ginger and turmeric at a young stage, before it has developed any skin.
 Because it lacks a tough outer skin, it is more perishable.
 Use fresh within a few days, or freeze.
 It freezes exceptionally well!
 Don’t let that discourage you!
 It is still the product you want!
 It freezes exceptionally well-- Be sure to stock up so you are never without!

 If you are freezing our fresh crop, prepare the whole root for freezer: Break apart into smaller pieces, wash, dry and freeze in sealed bag or container.